The subtle evolution of technology

 Surprisingly, this isn’t actually anything new, the first Internet-Toaster was unveiled in 1989, but it wasn’t until Cloud-computing improved global device connectivity that IoT really exploded.
 Martini developed a smart ice cube that tells bar staff when you need a refill, and IoT has been used most prominently by energy companies installing smart meters to give you greater control over your heating from a mobile app.

 Now, predictions are being made that by 2020 there will be 50bn IoT devices connected to the internet2.
-This surge of machine-to-machine connectivity will only increase the opportunities for FM organisations to improve automation.
+This surge of machine-to-machine connectivity will only increase the opportunities for Facilities Management organisations to improve automation.

 Computerised management systems

-The most successful examples of automation integrating successfully into FM is not new technology but rather new systems, for example, computerised management systems.
+The most successful examples of automation integrating successfully into Facilities Management is not new technology but rather new systems, for example, computerised management systems.

 These aren’t difficult or expensive to implement, and they don’t grab the imagination like robot security guards, but they are an extremely valuable resource.
 Timegate is a Cloud-based workforce management solution that automates the employee journey from pre-employment and on-boarding through to managing payroll and HR processes.